huggingface/hub-docs/docs/hub/spaces-sdks-docker-chatui.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/huggingface.co_spaces_docker_chatui_landing.png" />
 </a>

 You should provide a MongoDB endpoint where your chats will be written.
 If you leave this section blank, your logs will be persisted to a database inside the Space.
 Note that Hugging Face does not have access to your chats.
+You can configure the name and the theme of the Space by providing the application name and application color parameters.
 Below this, you can select the Hugging Face Hub ID of the model you wish to serve.
 You can also change the generation hyperparameters in the dictionary below in JSON format.

 <a href="Parameters">